 STUDY QUESTION: Are there any phenotypic and structural/architectural changes in the vessels of endometrium and superficial myometrium during the normal menstrual cycle in healthy women and those with heavy menstrual bleeding (HMB)?

-SUMMARY ANSWER: Spatial and temporal differences in endothelial cell (EC) markers and components of the extracellular matrix (ECM) were detected across the menstrual cycle in healthy women and these are altered in HMB.
+SUMMARY ANSWER: Spatial and temporal differences in protein levels of endothelial cell (EC) markers and components of the extracellular matrix (ECM) were detected across the menstrual cycle in healthy women and these are altered in HMB.

 WHAT IS KNOWN ALREADY: HMB affects 30% of women of reproductive age with approximately 50% of cases being idiopathic.
 We have previously shown that the differentiation status of endometrial vascular smooth muscle cells (VSMCs) is altered in women with HMB, suggesting altered vessel maturation compared to controls.
 Endometrial arteriogenesis requires the co-ordinated maturation not only of the VSMCs but also the underlying ECs and surrounding ECM.
-We hypothesized that there are spatial and temporal patterns of expression of EC markers and vascular ECM components in the endometrium across the menstrual cycle, which are altered in women with HMB.
+We hypothesized that there are spatial and temporal patterns of protein expression of EC markers and vascular ECM components in the endometrium across the menstrual cycle, which are altered in women with HMB.

 STUDY DESIGN, SIZE, DURATION: Biopsies containing endometrium and superficial myometrium were taken from hysterectomy specimens from both healthy control women without endometrial pathology and women with subjective HMB in the proliferative (PP), early secretory (ESP), mid secretory (MSP) and late secretory (LSP) phases (N=5 for each cycle phase and subject group).
 Samples were fixed in formalin and embedded in paraffin wax.